tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

-FORTRAN is arguably the first high level programming language, and it is definitely the oldest high level language still in use today, although of course it as changed a lot over the years.
+FORTRAN is arguably the first high level programming language, and it is definitely the oldest high level language still in use today, although of course it has changed a lot over the years.

 The first FORTRAN compiler was in 1957, and FORTRAN IV was released in 1962.